Visiting Skellig Michael Not an imaginary Star Wars home; a real UNESCO heritage site, is Skellig Michael.

 Walking up the flat trail on Skellig Michael (NOT the steps!).
 Slow and steady wins the race on Skellig Michael!

-Before you go, or if you don't go, a VERY good spot with information on the Skelligs is The Skellig Experience on Valentia Island.
+Before you go, or if boats on the ocean aren't your thing and you don't go, a VERY good spot with information on the Skelligs is The Skellig Experience on Valentia Island.
 It's not open in the winter every day, so be sure to check their website.
 Remember, Skellig isn’t only about the monks!
 The Skellig Experience exhibition has four themes:

 The history and archaeology of Skellig Michael’s early Christian monastery.